Skip to main content

 Make communication a priority

-Discuss how you plan to stay in touch and how often, and explore what options are possible (Skype, FaceTime, email, etc.).
+Discuss how you plan to stay in touch and how often and explore what options are possible (video chat, messaging, email, etc.).
 You can even prepare letters for each other that you can read during the absence.

 Share little and big moments

 When you do connect, discuss big, small or mundane aspects and updates in your life to help you stay connected during the absence and feel more connected when you see each other.
-It’s important to share the good, but also any struggles, this way there aren’t any big or negative surprises when you reconnect.
+What may seem insignificant to you may feel important to your partner.
+Sharing these experiences helps prevent any surprises upon reunion.

 For the partner at home, check in with yourself

-An absence, and especially a deployment, can be a unique combination of stress; you may be worried about your partner, parenting children who may be anxious, and maintaining normalcy in your household.
-Try to make time for yourself to de-stress during the absence.
-Try to be easy on yourself, especially when you face a setback or have a tough day.
-These days may not be easy, but know they will pass.
+An absence, and especially a deployment, can be a unique combination of stress.
+You may be worried about your partner, possibly parenting children who may be anxious, and maintaining normalcy in your household.
+Try to make time for yourself to de-stress during the absence and be easy on yourself, especially when you face a setback or have a tough day.
+Know that any bad day you may experience will pass.

 Seek support

-Seeking help when you need it does not mean you are not doing a good job, rather it makes you human.
-Social workers through the MFRC or CAF, Chaplains, or Family Information Line are all tools at your disposal.
-Reach out to them.
+Seeking help when you need it does not mean you are not doing a good job, it means you are human.
+Social workers through the MFRC, MFS, or CAF, Chaplains, or Family Information Line (FIL) are all tools at your disposal.
+For Deployment Support Staff and their families, you can reach out to FIL, the Virtual MFRC and access Dialogue.

 Have kids at home?

-- Check in with your children: Absences can be hard for kids, try to discuss their feelings as a family and let them know they can reach out 24/7 to Kids Help Phone via text CAFKIDS686868.
+• Check in with your children: Absences can be hard for kids too.
+Create space to discuss their feelings as a family and let them know they can reach out to Kids Help Phone (24/7) via text CAFKIDS to 686868 or simply text 686868 for children of Deployment Support Staff.

-- Try to keep up family rituals: Kids find familiarity reassuring, so for example if you always have a pizza night on the weekends, try to keep it up.
-Try to stick to usual bedtimes for kids too, especially as this can provide you with some kid-free time in the evening.
+• Maintain family rituals: Kids find familiarity reassuring.
+For example, if you always have a pizza night on the weekends, do your best to continue doing it.
+If your kids have usual bedtimes, make sure to stick to them, especially since this can provide you with some kid-free time in the evening.

-- Discover new activities: You might want to try a new activity as a family too, like watching a new series during the absence or registering for a new activity through PSP recreation.
+• Discover new activities: You might want to explore a new activity as a family too, like watching a new series or registering for a new activity through PSP or a local recreation department.

-- Reach out to your MFRC: They may have virtual or in-person programs to facilitate connection and bonding amongst kids that are in the same situation.
+• Reach out to your MFRC, MFS provider, or other programs recommended by your support team: They may have virtual or in-person programs to facilitate connection and bonding amongst kids that are in the same situation.